Why it’s good for autistic teenagers to go out independently

 - Can your child manage unwanted attention?
 For example, can your child respond politely to other passengers wanting to chat, say no to people asking for money or selling things, or ignore people who are teasing them?

 - Can your child stay calm if something doesn’t go to plan?
-If they’re calm, they’ll be able to phone you, or ask for help from a shop assistant, station attendant or police officer.
+If they’re calm, they’ll be able to phone you or ask for help from a shop assistant, station attendant or police officer.

-If you answered yes to most or all of these questions and your child feels comfortable and follows the rules, your child might be ready for more independence.
+If you answered yes to most of or all these questions and your child feels comfortable and follows the rules, your child might be ready for more independence.

 But if you think your child needs to build more skills, they aren’t coping well or you’re not confident, your child might need more practice.
 Or you might need to move their independence back a step.